wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 REST API
 ********

-The XiVO REST API is the new and privileged way to programmatically interact with XiVO.
+The XiVO REST API is the privileged way to programmatically interact with XiVO.

-In the future, this web API will replace the existing :ref:`web services <web-services-api>`.

 The current API version is :ref:`1.1 <rest-api-1.1>`.